 Did you make this recipe?Mention @nora_cooks_vegan_ or tag #noracooks!

-This recipe was originally posted September 2019 and has been updated with improved writing.
-The recipe is the same.
+This recipe was originally posted September 2019 and has been updated in 2024.
+I added a few extra seasoning to make it even more flavorful!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Read my full disclosure here.